 Also, remember that we did full-time RV travel from 2014 to 2020.
 Since then, campground prices have increased across the board.
 But that doesn’t impact our stays at Thousand Trails or when boondocking.

 Camping costs in our part time RV life

 We mostly did short trips with the Casita, and we didn’t actually use it that much at all.
 Our total days in it were only about 30.
 We still paid our annual campground membership dues that year, even though we didn’t use them much.
 So when you include those fees, our total camping costs were around $1,730 for an average of $58 per night.

-We have done far more travel in our Class C motorhome (about 125 days in ten months).
+We have traveled far more in our Class C motorhome (about 125 days in ten months).
 When you include our campground membership fees, we have spent about $6,890 on RV camping, for an average of $36 per night.

-Of course, with a much smaller percentage of time being spent in our part time RVs, the total cost should be much lower than our full time life.
+Of course, with a much smaller percentage of time being spent in our part-time RVs, the total cost should be much lower than our full-time life.
 But our annual camping memberships don’t provide as much value with fewer stays in the system.
-This in turn raises our average nightly cost.
-Our average nightly camping cost, including membership fees, came to $39 over the most recent 30 months.
+This, in turn, raises our average nightly cost.
+Our average nightly camping cost, including membership fees, was $39 over the most recent 30 months.

-Again, this is just a short summary of our camping costs of RVing.
-We have shared enormous detail, breaking down how many nights we stayed in the various types of overnight stays year by year for our full time RVing.
+Again, this is just a summary of our camping costs of RVing.
+We have shared enormous detail, breaking down how many nights we stayed in the various types of overnight stays year by year for our full-time RVing.
 You can find them in these blog posts: